Blue-Beaker/mte_patches/README.md

 Allow track relayer to replace outfitted track.
 #### Item Loader/Unloader Optimization
 Optimize item loader/unloaders by moving many items at an interval, instead of moving one item every tick
+#### Tile Cache Purging
+Tile caches can miss some updates occuring in neighbouring tileentities, like multiblock formation.
+This patch adds an interval(in ticks) to purge the cache.

 ### IndustrialCraft 2
 #### Mass Fabricator Stuck